 ▲ Why is the T100 Triumph Bonneville so good?
 Because this is so good.
 It's the Kawasaki W800, and it helps keep Triumph working harder and harder.
 Does competition improve the breed?
 Seems so.

 Would we buy one?
 Yes.
 And we're working around to it as soon as we can clear some space in the garage and summon up the courage to take a hammer to the piggy bank.
-And certainly there's little else in its class to seriously consider, except perhaps the Kawasaki W650/W800 and the Harley Sportster, both of which are competitively priced and have their pros and cons.
+And certainly there's little else in its class to seriously consider, except perhaps the Kawasaki W650/W800 and the Harley-Davidson Sportster, both of which are competitively priced and have their pros and cons.
 The Kawasaki, for instance, has more plausible/convincing retro credentials, but the badge on the tank is never gonna make you the leader of the pack.
 The Harley, meanwhile, has a fantastic aftermarket spares back up and a ready-to-ride image straight out of the box.

 And then there's the current range of fuel-injected Royal Enfields, of course.
-But although Enfield has done a remarkable job in dragging the Bullet into the 21st century, it's not quite in the Bonnie's class.
+But although Enfield has done a remarkable job of dragging the Bullet into the 21st century, it's not in the Bonnie's class.
 Moreover, the Enfield is in danger of pricing itself out of the market now that it's no longer the cheap and cheerful Indian take away that it used to be.

 So it's back to Triumph.